Contact Seiwakai Karate Silicon Valley

 2025 JKF Gojukai Gasshuku in Sendai Japan

-Day One – July 22: The JKF Gojukai Seminar Begins
+Day One (July 22) – The Seminar Begins

 Anticipation, anticipation, anticipation.
-As the butterflies begin to settle, we take our positions on the floor.
-The front row quickly fills with senior members and those eager—perhaps even a little anxious—to be noticed by the executive committee.
-I assume my usual place in the front-right corner, a position chosen deliberately: it affords a clear line of sight for others, while also allowing me to hear instructions more easily.
-Few know that I have a minor hearing loss, a lasting souvenir from years in the entertainment industry, much like the late Paul Coleman.
+As the butterflies finally begin to settle, we take our designated positions on the massive floor.
+The front row quickly fills with senior members and those eager to be noticed by the executive committee.
+I assume my usual place in the front-right corner, a strategic position chosen deliberately: it affords a clear line of sight to observe others, while also allowing me to hear instructions more clearly (I have a minor hearing loss—a lasting souvenir from years working in the entertainment industry, much like the late Paul Coleman).

-Meanwhile, senior 8th Dan 八段 candidates move with quiet focus, making their final preparations before testing—a visible reminder of the gravity and prestige of this event.
+Meanwhile, the senior 8th Dan 八段 candidates move with quiet, intense focus, making their final preparations before their monumental testing—a highly visible reminder of the gravity and prestige of this event.

 2025 Gojukai Shinsa Applicants preparing for the 8th Dan grading

-After the morning practice session, approximately one-third of the participants remained for Shinsa 審査 (testing), while the others were released to relax or explore the city of Sendai 仙台.
+After the grueling morning practice session, approximately one-third of the participants remained for Shinsa 審査 (testing).

-It is worth noting—both in keeping with tradition and as a reflection of the formidable standards of the JKF Gōjūkai 日本空手道連盟剛柔会—that the pass rates for advanced gradings are exceptionally strict:
+It is worth noting—both in keeping with tradition and as a stark reflection of the formidable standards of the JKF Gōjūkai 日本空手道連盟剛柔会—that the statistical pass rates for advanced gradings are exceptionally strict and mathematically brutal:

-• Only 50% of those attempting the grade will pass the 6th Dan succeed
+• Only 50% of those attempting the grade will pass the 4th Dan

-• Only 60% of those attempting the grade will pass the 4th Dan succeed
+• Only 60% of those attempting the grade will pass the 3rd Dan

-• Only 70% of those attempting the grade will pass the 3rd Dan succeed
+• Only 70% of those attempting the grade will pass the 2nd Dan

-• Only 90% of those attempting the grade will pass the 1st Dan succeed
+• Only 80% of those attempting the grade will pass the 1st Dan

 2025 JKF Gojukai Enkai

-2025 JKF Gojukai Enkai: Takegawa Tatsuo Sensei, Ramon Veras Sensei and the author JP Williams
+2025 JKF Gojukai Enkai: Takegawa Tatsuo Sensei, Ramon Veras Sensei and Johnpaul Williams

-At our table, we were fortunate to be seated with Hoto Masumi 保登真澄 Sensei, whom I had not previously met.
-To my surprise, she not only speaks fluent English but also holds a Ph.D. from the University of Colorado, with a familiarity and fondness for the Stanford and Menlo Park communities.
+At our table, we were extremely fortunate to be seated with Hoto Masumi 保登真澄 Sensei.
+To my surprise, she not only speaks fluent English but also holds a Ph.D. from the University of Colorado, with a familiarity and fondness for the Stanford and Menlo Park communities back home.

 2025 JKF Gojukai Taikai from the stadium